 I built a Buchla 266 Source Of Uncertainty module for someone else.
 They sent me a complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, knobs, and PCBs have specific sourcing and I do not know the details.
-This module is in the Buchla format with V2 PCBs and the circuitry will be kept mostly stock (the later V3 PCB requires a mod which is documented the bottom of this page).
+Many of the components are sourced through Mouser but specialized parts, panel, knobs, and PCBs have specific sourcing requirements.
+This module is in the Buchla format with V2 PCBs and the circuitry will be kept mostly stock (the later V2+ red PCB requires a mod which is documented the bottom of this page).
 I documented all of the 266 functions on my 5U Source of Uncertainty page and extracted a single page description of the 266 from the Allan Strange Electronic Music Systems Techniques and Controls book.

 Buchla 266 description - Electronic Music Systems Techniques and Controls